 Well, I make it in my baking tray of OTG.

-Also, for beginners in bread making, pizza base is good to start with.
+If you are a beginner in bread making, the pizza base is good to start with.
 You get an idea of the yeast, dough etc and then can move easily to bake loaves of bread.
 You do not require a loaf tin.
 No fear of cracks or getting a perfect loaf of bread.

 I have simplified the process by adding yeast to the flour only.
 So, ensure that your yeast is good.